NRCan/geo-deep-learning/README.md

 # geo-deep-learning

 The `geo-deep-learning` project stems from an initiative at NRCan's [CCMEO](https://www.nrcan.gc.ca/earth-sciences/geomatics/10776).
-Its aim is to allow using neural network architectures applied to georeferenced data sets for all phases of the process: sampling, training and classification.
+Its aim is to allow using Convolutional Neural Networks (CNN) in the context of georeferenced data sets.

-The sampling phase allows selecting sub-images that will be used for the training phase and validation phase.
-This phase currently allows the use of a UNET neural network.
+The overall learning process comprises three broad phases : data preparation, training, and classification.
+The data preparation phase (sampling) allows selecting sub-images that will be used for either the training phase or the validation phase.
+The training phase currently allows the use of a UNET neural network.
 In future code iterations, we would like to parametrize the choice of neural network type.
 Finally, the classification phase assigns each pixel one of the initial classes.

 > The term `classification` in this project is used like it has been traditionally used in the remote sensing community: a process of assigning land cover classes to pixels.
 The meaning of the word in the deep learning community differs somewhat, where classification is related to the ability to detect a specific feature.
 In that world, classification as it is understood here is expressed as `image segmentation`, ["the process of assigning a label to every pixel in an image"](https://en.wikipedia.org/wiki/Image_segmentation).

-After installing the required computing environment (see next section), one needs to replace the config.yaml file boilerplate paths and other items to point to images and other data.
+After installing the required computing environment (see next section), one needs to replace the config.yaml file boilerplate path and other items to point to images and other data.
 The full sequence of steps is described in the sections below.

 > This project comprises a set of commands to be run at a shell command prompt.
 Examples used here are for a bash shell in a Ubuntu GNU/Linux environment.